 Take a look at your seating arrangements, Fixed desks will probably not be needed, therefore, make sure to read up about hot desking and desk hoteling for a more effective workplace.

-Hybrid working may seem like something that can be easily implemented, just give the employees the ability to work form home!
-But to make this cost efficient, office space will probably need to be reduced.
-But with that comes another problem, we need to make sure that the office is not overcrowded when the number of seats is reduced, and make sure that employees who come to the offices has a place to work at.
+Hybrid working may seem like something that can be easily implemented, just give the employees the ability to work from home!
+But to make this cost-efficient, office space will probably need to be reduced.
+But with that comes another problem, we need to make sure that the office is not overcrowded when the number of seats is reduced, and make sure that employees and different team members who come to the offices have a place to work at.

 - How will hybrid working affect the flow of employees in your office?